johnston9/shot-caller-production/README.md

 The features included in the app at present reflect choices made around the following reflections.
 <br>

-What is absolutely necessary for the app to deliver its basic marketed functionality?<br>
+What is absolutely necessary for the app to deliver its basic functionality?<br>

-What is the most enticing user friendly way of doing building these?<br>
+What is the most enticing user friendly way of building this?<br>

-What types of design would further these and become great user experience in themselves?<br>

-Which proposed features are buildable?<br>
+Which proposed features are buildable and necessary?<br>

-What features are necessary to make the products sellable?<br>

 [Back to Table of Content](#table-of-content)